faizmokhtar/faizmokhtar.com/content/posts/how-to-skip-long-running-test-in-go.md.md

   - go
 comments: true
 ---
-Here's a quick tip on how to skip a long running tests in Go.
+Here's a quick tip on how to skip long running tests in Go.

 In your long running test, add a `t.Short()` boolean check.